profintegra/nn-evolution/README.md

-# geNNetic
+# nn-evolution
-Training neural networks using genetic algorithms.
+Training neural networks using evolutionary algorithms.

-For now, there's just one basic implementation of a genetic algorithm.
+For now, there's just one basic strategy implemented.

-## Basic Genetic Algorithm
+## Basic Evolutionary Strategy
 * Every individual in the current population gets mutated using noise drawn from gaussian distribution
 * Fitness for every mutated individual is generated
 * Fitness scores are normalized to a probability distribution